llamaxyz/llama/documentation/PolicyManagement.md

 **Note**: A policyholder can still utilize a role to approve/disapprove, and create actions after the expiry timestamp if it has not been revoked.
 Once revoked, the role can no longer be used by the policyholder.

-## Managing Permissions
+## Managing Permission IDs

-Permissions are units of access control that can be assigned to roles to allow for action creation.
+Permission IDs are units of access control that can be assigned to roles to allow for action creation.
 Policyholders are not allowed to create actions unless they have the corresponding permission.

 ## Permission Ids
 Permission ids are calculated by hashing the `PermissionData` struct, which is composed of three fields: the `target`, `selector` & `strategy`.
 The `LlamaLens` contract provides an external view method called `computePermissionId` that allows users to compute permission Ids.
-This is helpful because all of the functions required to manage permissions expect users to pass in pre-computed permission ids.
+This is helpful because all of the functions required to manage permission IDs expect users to pass in pre-computed permission ids.

-### Granting Permissions
+### Granting Permission IDs

 To grant a permission, the `setRolePermission` function is used.
 This function accepts three parameters: The role being granted a permission, the permission id being granted, and a boolean `hasPermission`.
-When granting permissions, `hasPermission` will always be set to true.
+When granting permission IDs, `hasPermission` will always be set to true.

-### Revoking Permissions
+### Revoking Permission IDs

 To revoke a permission, the `setRolePermission` function is used.
 This function accepts three parameters: The role being revoked from, the permission id being revoked, and a boolean `hasPermission`.
-When revoking permissions, `hasPermission` will always be set to false.
+When revoking permission IDs, `hasPermission` will always be set to false.

 ## Batching Policy Management Methods Using the Governance Script

 All of the base methods to manage Llama policies are singular, meaning new actions must be created for every singular policy, role, and permission users might want to adjust.
-Batching these methods together is an expected usecase, for example granting policies to a group of new users, or removing all permissions related to a specific strategy that is being deprecated.
+Batching these methods together is an expected usecase, for example granting policies to a group of new users, or removing all permission IDs related to a specific strategy that is being deprecated.
 This is the problem that the `GovernanceScript` aims to solve, by providing an interface that allows users to batch common policy management calls together to provide a substantially better UX.
 The `GovernanceScript` must be permissioned seperately from the base policy management functions, as it has an inherently different target address and function selector.